 The Minikahda Club

 Located in southwest Minneapolis, The Minikahda Club hosted the 1916 U.S. Open which was won by amateur Chick Evans who, as legend goes, played with only seven hickory-shafted clubs.
-Minikahda also hosted the U.S. Amateur in 1927 and the Walker Cup Matches in 1957.
+Minikahda also hosted the U.S. Amateur in 1927 and the Walker Cup Matches in 1957, and the U.S. Senior Amateur in 2017.

 Keller Golf Club